 Oxfordshire County Council's Birth and Death Registration services are still running although some offices are closed.
 Under the national lockdown rules introduced November 2020, funerals may take place for up to 30 attendees, but weddings and civil partnerships (apart from deathbed weddings) are not permitted.

-Almost all of of Oxfordshire’s household waste recycling centres (Alkerton, Ardley, Dix Pit, Drayton, Oakley Wood, and Stanford in the Vale) have re-opened with reduced hours (8am-4pm) and social distancing guidelines.
-Redbridge is closed until 30th November for planned structural repair work.
+Almost all of of Oxfordshire’s household waste recycling centres (Alkerton, Ardley, Dix Pit, Drayton, Oakley Wood, Redbridge and Stanford in the Vale) have re-opened with reduced hours and social distancing guidelines.

 Oxford City Council is still taking bookings for its bulky waste collection service.
 For more information, a list of accepted items, and to book a collection, please visit the City Council website.